Skip to content

 Once connected, the session type indicator shows which REPL you're currently working with:

-For .cljc files (Clojure Common files that can run on both CLJ and CLJS), the indicator shows cljc/clj or cljc/cljs depending on which REPL is active for that file.
+For .cljc files (Clojure Common files that can run on both CLJ and CLJS), the indicator shows .cljc → clj or .cljc → cljs depending on which session is active for that file.

 CLJS Build Selector#